abdelkebir/magento2-code-tester/README.md

 # magento2-code-tester
-Module for testing codes
+Module for testing Magento code

+The ideaz is simple:

-You can test your code on: Controller/Index/Index.php
+1. Add your code on: Controller/Index/Index.php

-View the result on YourWebsiteURL/
+2. View the result on YourWebsiteURL/codetester